INTRODUCTION

 I remember that his death greatly upset the editor of "The Southern Gazette".

-The poor fellow was weeping with excitement as the gigantic gramophone on the roof of the office blared all around for five miles:
+The poor fellow was weeping in distress as the gigantic gramophone on the roof of the office blared all around for five miles:

 - "Kempel is a fraud!
 Kempel is a briber!
 Another one of Kempel's crimes!.."

-The little "Wasp" buzzed: "Murderers!.. murderers!..", but the siren of "The Herald of Truth" howled nearby, and no one was intimated by "The Wasps"'s denunciation.
+The little "Wasp" buzzed: "Murderers!.. murderers!..", but the siren of "The Herald of Truth" howled nearby, and no one was intimated by the denunciation of "The Wasp".

 The syndicate not only delivered the most beautiful women from all the corners of the world, it also raised and nurtured them in special nurseries.
 Here, the body and psyche of the girls were formed and, since this work was carried out under the supervision of experienced scientists, psychologists and artists, the syndicate, after many years of effort, managed to create a new breed of women who resembled the goddesses and nymphs of the ancient world.